kb-dk/solr-and-snippets/corpus_analysis/README.md

 The the last syllable of the eight first lines are the same '-ter'.
 If you use some script to compare the endings you'll only find single syllable rhymes and miss double syllable ones rhymes.
-I.e., you can erroneously categorize feminine rhymes as masculine ones.
+I.e., you can erroneously categorize feminine rhymes (with two syllables) as masculine ones (with one syllable).
+(Sorry, I don't know the politically correct vocabulary for these concepts.)

-In order to understand what we hear, we have to consider '-ister' and '-ytter'.
+In order to understand what we hear when reading, we have to consider '-ister' and '-ytter'.
 I.e., it starts with rhyme structure 'abbabaab' not 'aaaaaaaa'.
 Furthermore, it continues 'cdedec'.

+I have written a set of scripts that traverse the [sonnet_candidates.xml](sonnet_candidates.xml) table, and it selects poems with strophe structure 4433.
+They are detagged and piped through a perl script that analyse the endings according to the silly method described.
+Above.